Lansing Family Fun

 • Lower rates are available to groups heading to the museum.
 Learning experiences are available as well.

-• Field trips/groups visits are welcome Monday – Thursday with a minimum of 10 people.
+• Field trips/group visits are welcome Monday – Friday with a minimum of 10 people.

 • Groups must pre-register.
 Dates available up to one year in advance.

-• Self-guided tours are $4 per student.
+• Self-guided tours are $4 per student (ages 6-17).
 Guided tours are $7 per student.
 Maps are available online.

 • Click here for more details on groups and field trips at the Michigan History Museum.